jaikechen/play/README.md

 ```

 so the teacher just did not get:
-the assign operator '=', let b refrence to another object, so it has nothing to do with a, the correct example should be
+the assign operator '=', let b reference to another object, so it has nothing to do with a, the correct example should be

 ```
 export function testDate1(){